exercism/bash/exercises/practice/leap/.approaches/external-tools/content.md

 From a performance perspective, it takes more work (than builtin addition) to:

 * spawn a child process (including copying the environment)
-* connecting the standart I/O channels
+* connecting the standard I/O channels
 * waiting for the process to complete, capturing the exit status.

 Particularly inside of a loop, you want to be careful about invoking external tools.